jouellnyc/esp32-picbooth/README.md

 That was the orignal intent.

 ## Why?
-This can be a fun ice-breaker at  a social gathering like Thanksgiving or wherever humans gather.
+This can be a fun ice-breaker at a holiday get together / party  like Thanksgiving or wherever humans gather.

 ## Requirements
 - esp32